When should I update my will?

 - you want to add or remove

 Review your will to make sure it still says what you want to happen when you die.
 And make sure it takes into account the property and you now have.
-If it doesn't, you should update your will.
+If it does not, you should update your will.

 Writing directly on your will after it's been signed does not change your will.
 The only way to update a will is by: